inl0veWithy0u/inl0veWithy0u/README.md

 (╥﹏╥)｡｡｡
 <br><br>

 + I spent my time watching movies, drawing, shifting (I'm still learning!!), and other things that catch my interest.
-One of my dreams is to improve my art skills and open commissions in the future so I can earn money to buy the things I love hehehXDD
+One of my dreams is to improve my art skills and open commissions in the future so I can earn money to buy the things I love hehehXDD.
 I enjoy peaceful environments and quiet places.
 I love spending time alone in those kinds of spaces, relaxing and doing my own thing (or maybe taking a very long nap!!) (｡>ω<｡) ✿
 </p>